 These ideas help us understand the biggest problem for ad-block shaming: “soft” barriers, delays, and emotional appeals are trying to change the behavior of people who already have the upper hand from learning to seek out and use blocking software to make the internet work better for them.
 David Banks’ writing on this over at Cyborgology in 2015 shows the power struggle at work:

 The ad blocker should not be seen as a selfish technology.
 It is a socialist cudgel—something that forces otherwise lazy capitalists to find new and inventive ways to make their creations sustainable.
 Ad blockers are one of the few tools users have to fight against the need to monetize fast and big because it troubles the predictability of readily traceable attention.

 Now, emotional appeals like guilt and shame are the next step after stronger power plays like rigid paywalls largely failed for publishing companies.
 The challenge is that guilt and shame require a larger sense of community obligation for people to feel their effects, and I am not sure a pop-up is ever going to be anything other than an obstacle to get around.

 It’s not that online advertising is inherently good or bad, and the problem of paying artists and writers in the digital age is a serious concern.
-But in addition to these considerations, looking directly at the way web design tries to shape our online interactions can better prepare us to see how the rules of the social world can be challenged and changed.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+But in addition to these considerations, looking directly at the way web design tries to shape our online interactions can better prepare us to see how the rules of the social world can be challenged and changed.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.